 How we began

 Sue's determination, skill and enthusiasm resulted in a meeting with His Excellency Seang Nam, an elected and extremely well-respected local member of parliament.
-Seang Nam was inspired by Sue's passion and vision to donate land to the project and become our Patron.
-Months later, the first buildings of Honour Village Cambodia had been constructed on the 4000 metres of prime land in a beautiful rural setting.
+Seang Nam was inspired by Sue's passion and vision to donate land to the project and become the Patron.
+Months later, the first buildings of HVC had been constructed on the 4000 square metres of prime land in a beautiful rural setting.

-Sue has now retired back to the UK but maintains contact and still provides inspiration to all at HVC.
-A local Board, including the HVC Country Director, oversee the running of HVC.
+Sue spent many years living in Cambodia and has now retired back to the UK, but maintains contact and still provides inspiration to all at HVC.

 Cambodia is a nation with a rich cultural history, though its current population has been hugely affected by recent wars, famine and the brutality of the Khmer Rouge regime under Pol Pot.
 An estimated 2 million people (approximately a quarter of the population) were killed and the specific targeting of doctors, lawyers and teachers as well as foreign immigrants and a return to 11th Century agricultural models all but destroyed the Cambodian economy.
 Further political instability and civil war in the 1980s stalled recovery from the genocide until stability was restored in the form of a multi-party democracy underneath a constitutional monarchy in the early 1990s.

 UNICEF has designated Cambodia as the third most land-mined country in the world resulting in over 60,000 deaths and countless thousands more injuries since 1970.
 Most of the victims are children herding animals or playing in the fields.
 Though health indicators are generally improving, in some regions of Cambodia 22.9% of infants die before they are five years old.
 Professional healthcare, especially for rural families, is difficult and for many, expensive.